 There are a variety of benefits associated with utilizing a rolling 13-week cash flow projection.
 These benefits typically include:

-- Short and Long Term Line of Sight: In addition to the immediate 13 weeks, most companies will also forecast for the upcoming 3 quarters to ensure the management team is aware of what is coming down the road.
-They can clearly identify fixed vs. variable costs, controllable/non-controllable items and make decisions based on sound data.
+- Short and Long-Term Line of Sight: In addition to the immediate 13 weeks, most companies will also forecast for the upcoming 3 quarters to ensure the management team is aware of what is coming down the road.
+They can identify fixed vs. variable costs, controllable/non-controllable items and make decisions based on sound data.

 - Allows Planning Ahead for the Gaps: Understanding when the business is going to be short on liquidity (or cash) allows business owners and the executive team to create contingency plans.
 They can try to accelerate cash coming in and defer cash going out.
-They can also communicate with bankers or investors to secure additional lines of credits or other cash infusions ahead of time.
-Mid term planning could include exploring things like price increases or inventory management while long term they can look into loan or organizational restructuring.
+They can also communicate with bankers or investors to secure additional lines of credit or other cash infusions ahead of time.
+Mid-term planning could include exploring things like price increases or inventory management while long-term they can look into loan or organizational restructuring.

-- Provides Insight into Levers to Pull: Because of its granularity, the 13 week cash flow is one of the most detailed reports that a business owner or CEO can review to determine ways to improve cash flow.
+- Provides Insight into Levers to Pull: Because of its granularity, the 13-week cash flow is one of the most detailed reports that a business owner or CEO can review to determine ways to improve cash flow.
 Is inventory sitting around too long just sucking up cash?
-If so, perhaps provide a discount to sell the largest and slowest moving inventory.
+If so, perhaps provide a discount to sell the largest and slowest-moving inventory.
 Is AR 60 days+ in arrears?
 If the answer is yes, boost collection efforts.
 Can some purchases be delayed to a time of increased liquidity?
-Can capital expenditures be delayed without negative impact to the business?
+Can capital expenditures be delayed without a negative impact on the business?

 Related Content: What qualifications does a CFO need?